Confidential Computing With Real-Time Data Streams

 With Fortanix, the secure enclaves enable applications to run in confidential computing environments, verify the integrity of those environments, and manage the enclave application lifecycle.

-In this blog post, I explore the three most common scenarios with real-time data streaming and how Fortanix confidential computing can secure the data and application code by isolating it to prevent unauthorized access and tampering at runtime (even when the underlying infrastructure may get compromised).
+Here I will explore the three most common scenarios with real-time data streaming and how Fortanix confidential computing can secure the data and application code by isolating it to prevent unauthorized access and tampering at runtime (even when the underlying infrastructure may get compromised).

 Any system that generates transactional data is a source of real-time data streams.
 OLTP systems such as payment processing applications, ATMs, point-of-sale systems, traffic from an eCommerce website, or data streams through files/logs are common examples of transactional data streams.